NVIDIA/DeepLearningExamples/TensorFlow/Detection/SSD/README.md

 # SSD320 v1.2 For TensorFlow

 This repository provides a script and recipe to train SSD320 v1.2 to achieve state of the art accuracy, and is tested and maintained by NVIDIA.
+SSD model for TensorFlow1 is no longer maintained and will soon become unavailable, please consider a PyTorch version or EfficientDet TensorFlow2 model as a substitute for your requirements.

 ## Table Of Contents
 * [Model overview](#model-overview)